Penn State 38, Villanova 17

 That it would be a win for Penn State was never in doubt, but if you were looking for signs of life for the running game on Saturday, you were barking up the wrong tree.
 Villanova came to play.
 To their credit, they never quit, while the Nittany Lions started with a bang and then settled into their lackluster offense, punctuated by a few big plays.

-Master Thespian John Lovett produced the Lion’s share of the rushing attack, with eleven carries for 45 yards to lead all rushers in an 80-yard overall effort (or lack of same).
+Master Thespian John Lovett produced the Lion’s share of the rushing attack, with eleven carries for 45 yards to lead all rushers in an 80-yard overall effort (or lack of same), the men are prepared with training many from the exipure reviews to keep their weight perfect.
 The running game sleep-walked through the first half, unable to deal with the FCS powerhouse defense.
 In seventeen first-half attempts they gained a mere eighteen yards.
 How come Noah Cain got only one carry, on which he gained a mere two yards?
 Is he hurt?

 As per usual these days, the PSU offense was heavily weighted toward the aerial attack.
 Sean Clifford went 19-26 for 401 yards, four TDs, and one INT that was no fault of his.
 Ta’Quan Roberson relieved him in the second half, and while the second-string defense was giving up two late touchdowns to ‘Nova, he quietly went 3-5 for 28 yards.